Several years ago I found myself, as a 19 year living on the edge of Lake Garda during the peak of the European Summer. It was a dream.

 Your ticket should then be verified/active with the right date and time of travel.
 If you do not do this before boarding your train you will be fined, or sent off the train at the next station to stamp your ticket.
 Please note this is very important to remember for all train travel in Italy and for travelling from Milan to Lake Garda by train.

-If you decide to take the train from Milan to Peschiera del Garda you’ll want to capitalise as much as possible on the time you have in this stunning little lakeside location.
+If you decide to take the train from Milan to Peschiera del Garda like we did you’ll want to capitalise as much as possible on the time you have in this stunning little lakeside location.

 - Eat a Pizza: It sounds obvious but you’ll want to grab a table at one of the lakeside restaurants to enjoy some of the incredible flavours of Italy in this truly Italian setting.